 On Sunday May 31st, car caravans set out on routes set throughout the state to thank farmworkers and other food chain workers, while also demanding key protections and financial assistance for all workers.
 Reports indicate over 300 cars participated!

 Radio Kingston News Coverage

 We are here for you.
 Our offices and Rural Worker Education Centers have physically closed and currently our programs are meeting online and over the phone.
 However, our staff are still available by phone calls and emails and we are still fighting for a just New York State.
-Stay tuned for further updates and a page with resources in multiple languages.
+We developed a page HERE for updates and resources.

 Welcome to Rural & Migrant Ministry

 Since 1981 Rural & Migrant Ministry, a statewide, non-profit organization, has been standing proudly with the rural and migrant communities throughout New York.

 We act to overcome the prejudices and poverty that degrade and debilitate people within rural New York by building communities that celebrate diversity, achieve true mutuality and fight for dignity and opportunity to all.

 We work with rural leaders, both young and older, who are committed to equality and cooperative opportunity, especially within agricultural systems.
 We also support people in faith, labor and university communities who seek to stand with rural leaders as allies.

 Rural & Migrant Ministry works for the creation of a just, rural New York State through:

 - Standing with the disenfranchised, especially farmworkers and rural workers